Reading layout

 return products

-For comprehensive syntax examples and CSS selector strategies, see Parsing HTML with BeautifulSoup.
+For comprehensive CSS selector strategies, see Parsing HTML with BeautifulSoup.

 4. Advanced Text Extraction Techniques

 Not all valuable data resides in clean HTML tags.
-Sometimes, information is embedded in raw strings, JavaScript variables, or poorly formatted markup.
+Information is sometimes embedded in raw strings, JavaScript variables, or poorly formatted markup.

-Regular expressions (regex) allow you to define search patterns using special character sequences.
-They excel at extracting consistent formats like dates, IDs, or contact details from unstructured text.
+Regular expressions allow you to define search patterns for extracting consistent formats — dates, IDs, email addresses, or phone numbers — from unstructured text.

 Regex vs. DOM parsing

-DOM parsing is safer for structural data.
+DOM parsing is safer for structured data.
 Regex should only supplement parsing when dealing with inline scripts, meta tags, or malformed HTML.
-Overusing regex on complex markup leads to fragile code.
+Overusing regex on complex markup creates fragile extraction logic.

 Handling unstructured or embedded text